duplocloud/docs/faq.md

 No. DuploCloud segregates resources into environments called Tenants that accelerate ramp-up time.
 For more information about implementation,[ contact the DuploCloud support team](https://duplocloud.com/company/contact-us/).&#x20;

+### Custom S3 Bucket Naming

+DuploCloud supports the creation of S3 buckets with custom prefixes, enabling unique bucket names without the default numeric suffix.
+This feature can be activated by configuring a specific setting in the system, allowing for more personalized and easily identifiable bucket names that comply with S3's uniqueness requirements.

 ## Connectivity and Availability FAQs

 ### I can't edit the Service Description to update my control plane configuration.